Jack Gentry (entrepreneur)

-Jack T. Gentry (born December 6, 1923 in Kansas City, Kansas, United States; died September 23, 2006 in Springfield, Missouri) was a World War II and Korean War veteran, a metallurgical engineer, and an entrepreneur.
-He was the founder and former President of Positronic, a manufacturing company based in Springfield, Missouri.
+Jack T. Gentry (December 6, 1923 – September 23, 2006) was an American soldier, engineer, and entrepreneur..
+He was the founder and former president of Positronic, a manufacturing company based in Springfield, Missouri.

-Background

 Early life

-Jack T. Gentry was born on December 6, 1923 in Kansas City, Kansas to Rose Adlesh and Dewey Gentry.
+Gentry was born on December 6, 1923, in Kansas City, Kansas, to Rose Adlesh and Dewey Gentry.
 Jack attended high school at Wyandotte High School.
 He attended Kansas City Junior College (now Metropolitan Community College in Missouri).
-A day after his 18th birthday, Pear Harbor was attacked by the Imperial Japanese Navy.
-He then decided to enlist in United States Navy.
+A day after his 18th birthday, Pear Harbor was attacked by the Imperial Japanese Navy; he then decided to enlist in United States Navy.